-Flexibility was another driving factor to the design brief; the university envisaged the space operating as a traditional café during student hours with the ability to host faculty functions after hours.
-Furniture is fixed around the perimeter of the space and in the centre custom banquettes can be wheeled away and tables and chairs stacked to allow for a cocktail function.
+Flexibility was another driving factor to the design brief.
+The University envisaged the space operating as a traditional cafe during student hours with the ability to host faculty functions after hours.
+Furniture is fixed around the perimeter of the space and in the centre, custom banquettes can be wheeled away and tables and chairs stacked to allow for a cocktail function.

-Dulux Colour Award Winner - Commercial Interior - Public + Hospitality
+Dulux Colour Award Winner: Commercial Interior - Public & Hospitality

 Gross Floor Area:

-Irwin Consult (Building Services/ Structural Engineering
+Irwin Consult (Building Services/ Structural)